tradumatica/mtradumatica.github.io/index.md

 # What is MTradumàtica?
 MTradumàtica is a free, Moses-based web platform for training and using statistical machine translation systems with a user-friendly graphical interface.
-Its development is led by the Tradumàtica Research Group at the Universitat Autònoma de Barcelona, and its goal is to offer translators a free tool to customise their own SMT engines and enhance their productivity
+Its development is led by the Tradumàtica Research Group at the Universitat Autònoma de Barcelona, and its goal is to offer translators a free tool to customise their own SMT engines and enhance their productivity.

 # What can I do with MTradumàtica?
 With MTradumàtica you can train statistical machine translation systems step-by-step and understand how modules interact together to deliver machine translation: